brandonscript/fylm/README.md

 ### Installing

-Fylm is tested on 3.5, 3.6, and 3.7, and will attempt to adapt as the Python language does.
+Fylm is tested on 3.5, 3.6, 3.7, and 3.8 and will attempt to adapt as the Python language does.
+As of Python 2.7 end of life, 2.X is no longer supported.

 Installing dependencies is simple if you use [`pip`](https://pip.pypa.io/en/stable/installing/).
 Depending on your OS configuration, you may need to install packages with `sudo`: